decentralized-identity/wallet-and-credential-interactions/spec/spec.md

 }
 ```

-This could be be used to follow up a request interaction with an offer interaction, or even a chain of request interactions that are based on the previously shared VCs.
+This could be used to follow up a request interaction with an offer interaction, or even a chain of request interactions that are based on the previously shared VCs.

 ## Offer/Claim